kpuka/SIMAH/_resources/08 Regressions 3-Survival.md

   - regression
 ---

-Introduction to concepts of survival analysis, methods of analysis including Kaplan Meier curves and the Cox proportional hazards model, and interpretation of hazard ratios.
+Introduction to survival analysis methods, including Kaplan Meier curves and the Cox proportional hazards model, and interpretation of hazard ratios.

 <!--more-->